jonas-sk/pine-maastricht/site/content/project/conference-2019.md

 Can you imagine your economics professors or politicians questioning the value of economic growth?
 Reconsider the dominant theories of banking?
 Philosophize about the fundamental values we perpetuate with our economic activity?
 No?
 Well, that’s what we did at this year’s PINE Conference ‘The Purpose of the Economy’.
 We called into question the very basis of the economic conduct: What is its purpose, what do we do it for?
 Should we amend the purpose we are currently following?

-At our conference, the 100 attendees got the chance to come together with fellow students, friends and experts to tackle these and more issues from a pluralistic perspective.
+At our conference, the around 100 attendees got the chance to come together with fellow students, friends and experts to tackle these and more issues from a pluralistic perspective.

 ![](/img/pine-conference-poster-s.jpg)